 When it comes to training bag, there is no one size fits all solutions.
 If you have a LOT of training equipment, then obviously, space is going to be one feature that you want to look for.
 Some bags have better sorting compartments to allow you to organize your stuff neatly when you go to training.

 The following are some important factors that you should consider when purchasing an MMA training bag.

-One advantage that MMA backpacks have is that they have lots of compartments in the bag that allow you to separate you training equipment.
-There is the main storage area of the bag and there are smaller compartments to put your mouth guard, wallet, and side compartments to put a change of clothes etc.
+One advantage that MMA backpacks have is that they have lots of compartments in the bag that allow you to separate your training equipment.
+There is the main storage area of the ba, and there are smaller compartments to put your mouth guard, wallet, and side compartments to put a change of clothes, etc.

-I use a training backpack because I drive a motorbike to class, but if I took a car it wouldn’t matter.
-Duffle bags tend to be cheaper as well, so if price is a factor this could be another reason to choose duffle.
+I use a training backpack because I drive a motorbike to class, but if I took a car, it wouldn’t matter.
+Duffle bags tend to be cheaper as well, so if the price is a factor, this could be another reason to choose duffle.

 Internal Storage Space

 The most important job of any bag is to carry all your equipment.
 If you buy a bag that is too small, then you might as well buy another bag.
 There is no point in having a bag that isn’t going to fulfill the need of carrying all your gym equipment to training.

 As I mentioned before, duffle bags can hold more equipment.
 So, if you are training MMA and need to hold your BJJ Gi, Headguard, Gloves, Shin Guards and a few changes of clothes, you may want a duffle bag.